 Preparing Your Front Entry Door in Toronto

-Remove all your hardware, to avoid them getting in your way, or being painted as well.
+Remove all your hardware to avoid them getting in your way, or being painted as well.
 For any hardware that is set into the door, cover this over with painter’s tape to ensure it is protected while you are working.

 - Once complete, be sure to remove the excess dust to prevent any particles from being trapped in the paint.
 This can cause an uneven texture or grain in your paint, which is not ideal.

 It’s Painting Time

-The very last step to completing your new front entry is to paint the door itself!
-Begin by laying a drop cloth over your front step and interior, to catch any paint drips.
+When you’re ready to paint, begin by laying a drop cloth over your front step and interior, to catch any paint drips.
 Always leave your door open slightly when painting to make sure you have covered all the edges evenly.

 The paint you choose will come with instructions for the proper drying time- make sure you allow the paint to dry fully before applying a second coat.
 Depending on the colour chosen, you may need multiple coats to get full coverage and reach your ideal colour.

+And this concludes our guide on preparing your front entry door for painting.
 Congratulations, you’ve now got a front entry that will be the envy of all your neighbours!